-- a.
-Manager Parks & Open Spaces Section or his designate for Subdivision Development Agreements, or - b.
-Project Manager or designate for all other municipal projects that involve tree planting.
+- Manager Parks & Open Spaces Section or designate for Subdivision Development Agreements, Site Plan Control Agreements, Committee of Adjustment Files, Zoning By-law Amendment Files or - b.
+Project Manager or designate for all other municipal construction projects that involve tree planting.